day50-dev/Streamdown/README.md

 #### Colors are highly (and quickly) configurable for people who care a lot, or just a little.
 ![configurable](https://github.com/user-attachments/assets/04b36749-4bb8-4c14-9758-84eb6e19b704)

+Significant effort has been made to make the code hackable and small.
+It clocks in at about 700 lines as of this writing.

 ## Configuration
 Streamdown uses a TOML configuration file located at `~/.config/streamdown/config.toml` (following the XDG Base Directory Specification).
 If this file does not exist upon first run, it will be created with default values.